 Synonym: student's elbow

 The olecranon bursa lies over the ulna at the posterior tip of the elbow.
 Since it is so near the surface it is frequently subject to trauma.
-Typically this is caused by constant irritation when the patient leans on the table whilst reading or writing but can also be caused by a fall on to a hard surface.
+Typically this is caused by constant irritation when the person leans on the table whilst reading or writing but can also be caused by repetitive elbow movement or an isolated traumatic event.
+It may present as infected or non-infected.

 The principal symptoms are focal swelling overlying the posterior tip of the elbow, which may or may not be painless.
 Pain tends to lessen with the chronicity of the condition.
 The pain is often exacerbated by pressure, such as leaning on a table.